 Transport Type

-Generally, there are two types of transport vehicles; available and enclosed.
+Generally, there are two types of transport vehicles: open and enclosed.
 The latter is significantly expensive.
 You can opt for enclosed transportation if the weather is unfavourable or you want to protect your vehicle from external factors.
 However, available transit is not as risky as it may sound in comparison.

 Season